 I drifted around the world for many years, which - let’s face it - is something everybody ought to do.
 At various times I was homeless.
 For half a year I lived in mate’s garage.
 It was very romantic; I woke up every day covered in ants.

-I drifted around the world for a bit until I eventually found myself in Boston.
-Here I was unexpectedly hired by Harvard University to fix computers.
-They also put me in charge of all the computers in the Countway Library and Harvard Health Publications.
+After a few years in Germany and Austria I found myself in Boston, where I was unexpectedly hired by Harvard University to fix computers.
+They put me in charge of all the computers in the Countway Library of Medicine and Harvard Health Publications.
 So that was cool.

 Look, you know what?
-It’s fine that you think I’m exaggerating.
-But let me give you a random example from my top-ten list, just so you know the sort of weirdness I’ve been dealing with.
+It’s fine that you think I’m exaggerating, but let me give you a random example from my top-ten list, just so you know the sort of weirdness I’ve been dealing with.